enarroied/quarto_resume/README.md

 ## Why use HTML + WeasyPrint

-Quarto allows to generate PDF reports directly.
-The "problem" of this approach is that it uses LaTeX under the hood.
-If your resume needs to look academic, you should *probably* use that option, and look at [projects like this one](https://github.com/schochastics/quarto-cv), or [plenty of others](https://github.com/mcanouil/awesome-quarto).
+Quarto can generate PDF reports directly.
+The "problem" with this approach is that it uses LaTeX under the hood.
+If your résumé needs to look academic, you should *probably* use that option, and look at [projects like this one](https://github.com/schochastics/quarto-cv), or [plenty of others](https://github.com/mcanouil/awesome-quarto).

 The approach I took has the following advantages (althought this may be subjective):